Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       > **Notes:**
       >
       > * Run `csi config init --help` to print a full list of parameters that must be set.
 These will vary
-      >   significatnly depending on the system and site configuration.
+      >   significantly depending on the system and site configuration.
       > * Ensure that you specify a reachable NTP pool or server using the `--ntp-pools` or `--ntp-servers` flags, respectively.
 Adding an unreachable server can
       >   cause clock skew as `chrony` tries to continually reach out to a server it can never reach.